 Have you ever walked into somebody's home and noticed the temperature shift dramatically as you moved from room to room?
 Sometimes fluctuating temperatures are due to bad placement of air conditioning or heating vents or maybe the HVAC system is undersized and not large enough to handle the heating and cooling demands of the environment, but temperatures also change due to the orientation of the home.

 If your kitchen faces east, breakfast will be served in a warm and sunny environment that may turn colder as the day moves on and the sun moves overhead.
 Rooms that are sheltered such as laundry rooms located between living areas and the garage might retain heat longer.

 The Best Orientation for a Home

 On the other hand, real estate agents will tell you that some Asian cultures prefer homes that face east and won't consider a home that faces any other direction, and for them, feng shui often plays a prominent role.
-I've also worked with buyers who have demanded south-facing homes and prefer a back yard that faces north, and this particular preference seems to be more common.
+Other buyers will demand south-facing homes and prefer a backyard that faces north, and this particular preference seems to be more common.

 There is no exact right or wrong way for your home's orientation.
 Its orientation depends on your own preferences.
 But it is a good factor to consider whether you're a first-time home buyer or a veteran.

-Examples: If Linday Lohen wanted to sleep late in the morning, she would buy a home with a northern orientation and sleep in a bedroom on the northwest side.
+Examples: If Lindy Lohen wanted to sleep late in the morning, she would buy a home with a northern orientation and sleep in a bedroom on the northwest side.